Skip to content

 Passlof’s early work built on her art education.
 She utilized biomorphic forms like those in the contemporary work of Arshile Gorky and de Kooning and was influenced by existentialist ideology which informed Abstract Expressionism.
 However, Passlof was always individualistic and her work was constantly varied in terms of touch, form, and palette.
 She was never content to repeat herself.

 By the 1960s her palette began to lighten.
 She used repeated patterns and marks across the canvas to create dynamic rhythms.
 She drew upon experiences and memories, as noted by titles referring to people and places.
-However, she never believed in narrative in painting, even when, in later years, her work became peopled by centaurs, nymphs, and horses.
+However, she never believed in narrative in painting, even when in later years, her work became peopled by centaurs, nymphs, and horses.

 Pat Passlof - Artists - Eric Firestone Gallery